Protect Yourself Against Flu and Other Respiratory Infections

-If you have a Medicare plan with us your flu, pneumonia, COVID-19 and RSV vaccines are covered at no cost to you.
+Get your flu, pneumonia, COVID-19 and RSV vaccines at no cost

 When to get your shots

-The best time to get your flu and pneumonia shots is any time after July 1 each year.
-This is because flu season typically begins in the fall.
-Peak months for the flu season in Michigan are November through April.
+The best time to get your flu and pneumonia vaccines each year is any time after July 1.
+Flu season in Michigan typically begins in the fall with peak months from November through April.

 The flu spreads quickly during those peak months.
-So, getting vaccinated early is important, because it gives your body a chance to protect itself.
+Getting vaccinated early is important because it gives your body a chance to protect itself.

 Where to get your shots